MobilityDB/MobilityDB/doc/temporal-parquet/beta-testing.md

 ### Test scenario: `th3index` cross-platform round-trip

 The `th3index` port shipped across the three platforms with the same SQL surface.
-To exercise it end-to-end, the BerlinMOD H3-prefilter recipe (cell membership prefilters via `everEqTh3IndexTh3Index` at resolution 7) runs unchanged on MobilityDB, MobilityDuck, and MobilitySpark — see [MobilitySpark PR #9](https://github.com/MobilityDB/MobilitySpark/pull/9) for the cross-platform Q1–Q17 portable SQL examples.
+The TemporalParquet round-trip (bytes + metadata) works end-to-end.
+The H3 prefilter built on `trip_h3` is **not yet sound** (see soundness note below) — exercise the binary round-trip and the metadata, but verify any prefilter result against the underlying `tgeompoint` predicate until the th3index port chain's soundness fixes land.

 A TemporalParquet shard with both a `tgeompoint` trajectory column and a `th3index` companion column round-trips losslessly:

 ```sql
 -- Export from MobilityDB: